Diseases of affluence: Diabetes mellitus

 Diabetes is a chronic metabolic disease characterized by increase blood glucose level.
 Type 2 diabetes is the most common form of diabetes.
 It is caused by resistance to insulin or the lack of production of insulin.
 It is seen most commonly in adults.
-Type 1 diabetes or juvenile diabetes affects mostly children.
+Type 1 diabetes or juvenile diabetes is diagnosed mostly in children.
 This condition is due to little or lack of insulin production from the pancreas.

 According to WHO the prevalence of diabetes has quadrupled from 1980 to 422 million adults.
 The global prevalence of diabetes has increased from 4.7% in 1980 to 8.5% in 2014.
 Diabetes has been a major cause for blindness, kidney failure, heart attack, stroke and lower limb amputation.